Jordan Harris (ice hockey)

-Jordan Harris (born July 7, 2000) is an American professional ice hockey defenseman for the Montreal Canadiens of the National Hockey League (NHL).
-The Canadiens selected him in the third round, 71st overall, of the 2018 NHL Entry Draft.
+Jordan Harris (born July 7, 2000) is an American professional ice hockey player who is a defenseman for the Boston Bruins of the National Hockey League (NHL).
+He was selected in the third round, 71st overall, by the Montreal Canadiens in the 2018 NHL entry draft.
+Harris has also previously played for the Columbus Blue Jackets.

 Early life

-Harris was born on July 7, 2000, in Haverhill, Massachusetts, to Ginny and Peter Harris, a nurse and physical therapist.
+Harris was born on July 7, 2000, in Haverhill, Massachusetts, to Ginny and Peter Harris, a nurse and physical therapist, and is both biracial and Jewish.
+Harris' mother is white and non-Jewish.
+His father is half-black and Jewish, having been adopted from a Jewish orphanage.

+Being an African-American Jew, as of March 2024 he was the only Black Jewish player in the NHL.
 His father played ice hockey for UMass Lowell, and Jordan almost became a goaltender like his father and older brother Elijah, but he "liked being able to skate and play out of the net too much", so he became a defenseman.

-He attended Haverhill High School for one year before transferring to Kimball Union Academy, a boarding school in New Hampshire.
+Harris attended Haverhill High School for one year before transferring to Kimball Union Academy, a boarding school in New Hampshire.
 In his three years at Kimball, Harris had 18 goals and 64 assists in 111 games, and he was the team's captain during the 2017–18 season.
 That season, he had six goals and 29 assists in 37 games and was also a star on Kimball's lacrosse team.
 Harris also played five games with the Youngstown Phantoms of the United States Hockey League during their 2017–18 season.